Satyamkumarnavneet/LeetCodeSync-Pro/README.md

-# LLeetCodeSync Pro - Sync your LeetCode Solutions with GitHub
+# LeetCodeSync Pro - Sync your LeetCode Solutions with GitHub

 ## What is LeetHub-3.0?